 Enactments of Theatre, Rights and Justice

 There is a growing body of scholarship that explores the intersections between theatre and rights.
-In the introduction to their edited collection, Mary Luckhurst and Emilie Morin (2015) cast a wide net in defining a ‘theatre of human rights,’ drawing any and all forms of theatre that deal with issues of equity and social justice into the flow of their discussion.
+In the introduction to their edited collection, Mary Luckhurst and Emilie Morin (2015) cast a wide net in defining a ‘theatre of human rights,’ drawing on a variety of theatre forms engaging with social justice into their discussion.
 They employ the frame of ‘unspeakability’ to explore how theatre,

 Exploits silence, site, the body, gesture and objects in order to speak to, for and against.
 By connecting directly with communities to which they speak, theatre and performance can interrogate anew the convention of representing human rights abuses as unspeakable, the unspoken expectations and assumptions that drive forms of human rights advocacy, and the forms of unspeakability at the heart of certain political histories.
 (6)

 Paul Rae (2005) interrogates the relationship between theatre and human rights that he believes is often expressed with an uncritical sense of conviction and ‘haziness’— one that belies the complexity of the correlation.
 He draws a number of performance practices and contexts into his discussion, from the thematic treatment of human rights issues in plays, to activist and participatory performance with explicit human rights agendas, to performances that challenge human rights norms (1-2).
-He offers a critical exploration of the relationship between theatre and human rights, which when they are united, can result in uneven, sometimes questionable results.
-He cautions, that even when theatre can be seen as ‘enacting or claiming a right, there is nothing inherently virtuous in it’ (33).
+While offering a critical exploration of the relationship between theatre and human rights, he nevertheless insists that theatre provides ‘a means of holding our actions, ourselves and our societies up to scrutiny in light of human rights concerns’ (22).

 Florian Becker, Paola Hernández and Brenda Werth (2012), argue that human rights are a ‘core concern’ of twenty-first century theatre and performance.
 This concern is tied to the ways of knowing offered by theatre and its capacity to ‘generate human connection through sensorial intensity, social intimacy and the joint physical presence of bodies on and offstage’(2012, 3).
 The authors argue that what connects theatre most significantly to human rights are ‘the specific qualities of theatrical imagining—and particularly its instrinsically public character’ (emphasis in original, 2012, 3).
-For the authors, the connection between human rights and theatre is the notion of the public sphere, that allows participants to imagine themselves as a community of peers that s the same fundamental capacities for autonomous action and rational reasoning (ibid., 8).
+For the authors, the connection between human rights and theatre is the notion of the public sphere, that allows participants to imagine themselves as a community of peers who possess the same fundamental capacities for autonomous action and rational reasoning (ibid., 8).
 While we accept the imaginative, sensorial and embodied affordances of theatre, the links between human rights public performance are problematised by the notion of carcerality which is predicated on the segregation of prisoners from the public and confinement of bodies in captivity.
 This has provoked us to reconsider the intersections between theatre and human rights as an imaginative performative, which we outline below.

 Theatre, Carcerality and the Political Performative